davidgiven/cpm65/README.md

     package.)

   - It is ridiculously fast.

-  - To use, unzip the `cpm65.zip` file into the root directory of the USB stick or other storage card.
-Then enter `load "cpm65.neo"` at the prompt.
+  - To use, unzip the `cpm65.zip` file into the any directory of the USB stick or other storage card.
+Then enter `*cd your_directory_name` and then `load "cpm65.neo"` at the prompt.
 CP/M-65 will run.

-  - To run on the emulator, either load it as above, or boot it directly with `neo cpm65.neo@8000 run@8010`.
+  - To run on the emulator, either load it as above, or boot it directly with `neo CPM65.NEO@8000 run@8010`.
+Remember that if you're running the emulator on Linux, the filesystem is CASE SENSITIVE so you need to spell `CPM65.NEO` using capital letters.
+(One CP/M-65 is running this is no longer a concern.)

   - This port uses an emulated BDOS, meaning that it stores its files as FAT files on the neo6502's USB stick.
 Most well-behaved CP/M-65 programs will